hawkeyedatatsai/hawkeyedatatsai/README.md

 - 🌱 I’m currently learning Python, SQL, Machine Learning and other important skills in data science.

-- 💞️ I’m looking to collaborate on projects including but not limit tp sports analysis and operation optimization.
-In fact, I had background working in two different professional baseball leagues and am currently in charge of a branch office under a multi-nation corporation.
+- 💞️ I’m looking to collaborate on projects including but not limit to sports analysis and operation optimization.
+In fact, I had background working in two professional baseball leagues and am currently in charge of an international branch office at a multi-nation corporation.

 - 📫 How to reach me?
 Please direct all communications to hawkeyedatatsai@gmail.com and I appreciate all ideas and feedbacks!